lunayuehuang/MSE544_Week2_Hands_on/README.md

 To train the CNN on Hyak, you will need to copy the code from the jupyter notebook and put them into a python script file.
 The code up to the training part has been transferred to the python script file `marco.py` for you.

+**Here you need to transferred the evaluate part to a script file `evaluate.py` by yourself.**

 ### Step 3: Train the CNN on Hyak interactive node.<a name="step3"></a>

 a.
-Upload marcodata.tar.gz, marco.py to Hyak(should work under the directorynamed in your username under /gscratch/stf/ on Hyak)
+Upload marcodata.tar.gz, marco.py to Hyak(should work under the directory named in your username under /gscratch/scrubbed on Hyak)

+**Scrubbed administrators clean the file that have not been modifiled within 21 days.
+So if you want to keep your file and result, remember to download them to your local machine in time.**

 b.
-Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see afolder named marcodata
+Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see afolder named `marcodata`.

 c.
 Get an interactive node on hyak: